 There are nine exhibition areas here featuring both local and international artists, and the museum also runs lots of events throughout the year, including family-friendly ones.

 Christchurch Art Gallery is located at the corner of Worcester Boulevard and Montreal Street.
 It is open seven days a week from 10 am to 5 pm.
 It is also free to visit!

 Did you know – The Christchurch Art Gallery was an Emergency Operations Center in the immediate aftermath of the earthquake.
 It housed hundreds of city workers up until the end of August 2011.

-16. Enjoy retail therapy at New Regent Street Precinct
+18. Enjoy New Regent Street Precinct

-The Regent Street Precinct is a pedestrianized shopping street in central Christchurch, which was built in the early 1930s and is home to more than 40 shops built in the Spanish Mission architecture style.
+The Regent Street Precinct is a pedestrianized street in central Christchurch, which was built in the early 1930s and is home to more than 40 shops and restaurants built in the Spanish Mission architecture style.
 For a shopping street, it’s very photogenic, and it’s named time and time again as “New Zealand’s prettiest street”.

 Did you know – Regent Street is the only remaining heritage street in Christchurch.
 The street did suffer huge damage in the 2011 earthquake and was reopened to the public two years later in April 2013.